Oh boy, a post about Obama x Romney fan fiction! I wonder how big the target audience for a post like this will be.

 So the 2012 presidential campaign, then, took a somewhat… interesting turn when it came to the dynamics between our two leading candidates.

-I’m talking about Obama x Romney fan works.
+Obama x Romney fan fiction.

 Maybe it was because the internet, already predisposed to ship any two men or any two women who come within a yard of each other, saw the two campaign against each other as heated, but not bitter, rivals.
 Everyone knows rivals make a good pair.
 Maybe it was because they were both relatively handsome; Mitt, especially, looked far younger than his age, while Obama had aged the most gracefully of any first-term President (barring Jimmy Carter <3).
 Maybe it was more just the absurdity of presidential campaigns leads to absurd things spawning forth in response.